Hybrid warfare: History

 When going through the work of philosophers who dealt with propaganda and governance in the last 3,000 years, one can find that hybrid war is not a new concept as many social anthropologists believe today.
 The combination of conventional and irregular methods is not new and has been used throughout history.
 A few examples of that type of combat are found in the American Revolutionary War (a combination of George Washington's Continental Army with militia forces) and the Napoleonic Wars (British regulars co-operated with Spanish guerrillas).

-One can find examples of hybrid warfare in smaller conflicts during the 19th century.
+There are examples of hybrid warfare in smaller conflicts during the 19th century.
 For instance, between 1837 and 1840, Rafael Carrera, a Conservative peasant rebel leader in Guatemala, waged a successful military campaign against the Liberals and the federal government of Central America by using a strategy that combined classical guerrilla tactics with conventional operations.
 Carrera's hybrid approach to warfare gave him the edge over his numerically-superior and better-armed enemies.